 Changes to clothing and the dressing routine can reduce frustration.
 Give yourself time to get dressed and discover new clothing options to simplify your routine.

-- Allow plenty of time for dressing.
+- Take your time getting dressed.
 Hurrying can lead to stress, which can make Parkinson’s symptoms worse.